 Sir Alex Ferguson believes a summer rest is the key reason for Javier Hernandez's recent fine form, which has seen him score four goals in under 200 minutes of Premier League football for Manchester United.

 The 70-year-old manager suggested the Mexican suffered from playing too much football in his second year in England, losing the predatory instincts which saw him score 20 goals in his debut season.

 And the Scottish boss believes the 24-year-old will make amends for last season's poor form and fight to regain his place in the starting XI at Old Trafford - but suggested he may be better as a 'super sub'.

-"When we examined [Chicharito's] previous summers the answer was there," he told the club's official website.
+"When we examined [Hernandez's] previous summers the answer was there," he told the club's official website.

 "You can play too much football, there's no doubt about that."

-Chicharito only managed to score 12 goals in the 2011-12 season, but the striker already looks set to break that record if he continues with his impressive form.
+Hernandez only managed to score 12 goals in the 2011-12 season, but the striker could break that number if he continues with his impressive form.

 Ferguson continued to praise the striker following his hat-trick against Aston Villa to give the title contenders all three points in a hard-fought 3-2 victory at Villa Park.